 There is a smaller group of verbs in English called stative verbs that describe what a subject is.
 Here is an example sentence: “I believe her.”
 When they refer to the real present, stative verbs must be in simple present tense. (“I am believing her” does not sound correct in English.)
 The most important stative verbs in the TOEFL writing and speaking sections are the ones that express opinions (what someone thinks) and perceptions (what someone feels).

 TOEFL Writing Task 2 asks you to express your own opinions and perceptions.
-Let’s look at the top-rated sample response on the official TOEFL website.
-The test-taker must agree or disagree with the statement “A teacher’s ability to relate well with students is more important than excellent knowledge of the subject being taught.”
-The answer opens with a stative verb of perception: “I remember every teacher that has taught me”.
-At the end, another stative verb sums up the writer’s opinion: “I claim with confidence that excellent knowledge of the subject being taught is secondary to the teacher’s ability to relate well with their students.”
+Let’s look a sample response to the Writing Task 2 prompt in this blog post.
+The test-taker must agree or disagree with the statement “Modern life is easier than life in the past.”
+The sample response opens with a stative verb of perception: “I definitely agree that modern life is easier than life in the past.”
+At the end, another stative verb is used to provide a glimpse into what the future might look like: “I hope that current generations will work together to make life easier for everyone, now that it is possible to do so.”
 Grammar is as important as word choice.
-If the test taker had written “I am remembering every teacher,” or “I am claiming with confidence,” the words would have been confusing and less powerful.
+If the test taker had written “I am definitely agreeing that modern life is easier,” or “I am hoping that current generations will work together…,” the words would have been confusing and less powerful.
 The score would have been lower, too.

 Stative verbs of perception and opinion are similarly important in the TOEFL Speaking Section.
-In Practice Test 1 of The Official Guide to the TOEFL Test, the first Speaking Section task is to “choose a place you go to often and explain why it is important.”
+In Practice Test 1 of The Official Guide to the TOEFL Test, the first Speaking Section task asks students to describe a place they go to often, and to explain why it is important to them.
 Statements of perception such as “I feel comfortable there” or “I need to go there because…” are good choices.
 The second question asks test-takers to say whether it is better to study many different subjects or just focus on one subject.
 Opinions can be expressed in sentences such as “I think it is better to study many different subjects,” or “I prefer to focus on one subject.”